tomcentrate/octopress-personal-site/source/_posts/2014-09-07-preparing-for-kickstarter.markdown

 Reducing load times
 ===================

-For our tests, we'll use Pingdom's speedtest tool.
+For our tests, we'll use [Pingdom's speedtest tool][pingdom].
 In Mid August, we ran some speed tests on the home page.
 Prior to August 10, some of the loading times was averaging in 5 seconds.

 {% img center /images/ptfgames/webanalysis/pingdom-august-14.png 545 183 'image' 'images' %}